 To conclude, we showed that the host did not control for bacterial density and composition in the symbiosis between D. melanogaster and wMelPop, and that the infection patterns were very instable across generations, suggesting a strong influence of drift that could limit the effects of within- and between-host selections.
-As the transmission of symbionts in vertically-transmitted symbiosis is subject to potential bottlenecks both in terms of quantity and genetic diversity (Mira and Moran, 2002; Galbreath et al., 2009; Kaltenpoth et al., 2010), it seems necessary to further characterize the intensity of bottlenecks in this symbiotic system, in order to better evaluate the impact of drift on the evolution of bacterial populations in vertically-transmitted symbiosis and its impact on host phenotypes.
+As the transmission of symbionts in vertically-transmitted symbiosis is subject to potential bottlenecks both in terms of quantity and genetic diversity (Mira and Moran, 2002; Galbreath et al., 2009; Kaltenpoth et al., 2010), it seems necessary to further characterize the intensity of bottlenecks in this symbiotic system, in order to better evaluate the impact of drift on the evolution of bacterial populations in vertically transmitted symbioses and its impact on host phenotypes.

 Acknowledgments